Technoid91/restaurant/README.md

 The site owner can add, edit or delete categories and dishes in these categories.
 The web application show only categories which have dishes.
-When adding a new dish, site owner can specify is it vegan and hot spicy is it.
+When adding a new dish, site owner can specify is it vegan and how spicy is it.

 - ### Booking system
 Provides customer the form to fill out and book a table.